thirtysevenohtwo/computer-science-12/README.md

 ## Assignments

 - intro1: Assigned in class, several basic activities including input and output
-- reversi: Downloaded skeleton of game, goal is to write AI for it.
+- reversi: Downloaded skeleton of game, goal is to write AI for it. | Not written entirely by me